tensorush/tensorush.github.io/content/ljk.md

 tags = ["japanese"]
 +++

-Hiragana and Katakana phonetic scripts.
+Hiragana and Katakana phonetic scripts of 260 characters.

 <!-- more -->